 Welcome.
 Nau mai, haere mai.

-For those of you who might not know me and my whanau, I thought I would share a few snippets from our lives.
+For those of you who might not know me and my whānau, I thought I would share a few snippets from our lives.
+I was a student in Cape Town in 2000 when I met my future husband, Deon.

 Between studies and work, we travelled on a working holiday through Europe.

 After six months, we were looking for a bit more sunshine (sorry Scotland) and searched for positions on this side of the world.
-After a few searches on
+After a few searches on Google, Deon found a locum position as an anaesthetist at the hospital in sunny Gisborne.
+Little did we know that our lives would be changed forever.
+We immediately fell in love with Tairāwhiti, especially the people.

 Life threw a few curveballs at us during that time but we felt the spirit of this region in our blood and knew we were not leaving.
-We put our roots down,
+We put our roots down, joined heaps of community groups and in the process made wonderful friends for life.
+Our boys, Alex and Luk were born and raised here and are currently studying at Otago University.

 Life is all about the next generation.
 I want to lead an organisation that is proud of the world we leave behind for our children.